 Xena compiles easy-to-use data files derived from public resources like TCGA or GDC.
 These tab-delimited files, such as Pan-cancer gene expression data matrix, can be easily imported into R or python.

-We download genomics source data from public repositories.
-The downloaded data are compiled and wrangled into a generic tabular or matrix format files.
+We download genomics source data from public repositories and wrangle them into a generic tabular or matrix format files.
 For example, we download more than a thousand individual TCGA Breast cancer gene expression data files, compile them into a single tab-delimited file of gene expression data matrix.
-These data files are loaded to public Xena Data Hubs.
-Xena Browser provides data visualization of these data.
-These easy-to-use pre-compiled data files are also available for download from Xene Browser.
-They can be easily imported into R, python, or a Jupyter notebook to be used in further bioinformatics analysis.
-Save your time to download and compile these data from source.
+These easy-to-use pre-compiled data files can be easily imported into R, python, or a Jupyter notebook to be used in further bioinformatics analysis.